dibyansh01/React_News_Input_Form/README.md

    ```
 3. Configure Firebase:
    Replace the Firebase configuration in src/components/InputForm.jsx and src/components/SavedList.jsx with your Firebase project configuration.
 You can find your Firebase configuration in the       Firebase Console.
-4. Start the development server:
+4. Start the development server locally:
    ```bash
    npm run dev
    ```